 Each band may purchase up to ten (10) additional credentials, for a total of 41 credentialed adults.
-All additional credentials must be purchased prior to the event by credit card only.
+All additional credentials must be purchased 30 days prior to the event, by credit card only, online via the Director Name Badge & Credential Form.
 The combination of additional name badges and field passes may not exceed ten (10).
 Of those ten, a maximum of four (4) may be name badges.